Honors in [Name of Discipline] (TU)

 The ultimate goal of the Honors program experience is to complete and defend an Honors thesis under the direction of a faculty supervisor and reading committee.
-Students are required to submit their thesis to the Oglethorpe Journal of Undergraduate Research, and to submit a hard copy of the final, approved version of their thesis to the OU Library archives.
+Students are required to submit a digital copy of the final approved version of their thesis to the Oglethorpe Library archives.
 Students are also required to present their thesis research/project at the annual Liberal Arts and Sciences Symposium (LASS).
-The Honors program provides students an enhanced structure in which to develop confidence in their abilities to understand and discuss complex ideas and texts as well as to engage in problem solving and research design.
+The Honors program provides students an enhanced structure in which to develop confidence in their abilities to understand and discuss complex ideas and texts as well as to engage in problem-solving and research design.
 Honors program graduates are particularly prepared to pursue graduate study.

 Honors in [Name of Discipline] (TU)

 1.)
 Optional completion of one or more “H”-designated courses, which may be taken at any time in the student’s career.

 2.)
 Completion of all of the following courses: